kawansoft/SympleGit-Java/README.md

 Add a "@author GPT-4" at first Javadoc.
 Please include clean & professional Javadoc in the generated class.

 Please make sure to use Git commands with the options that do not use a pager or an editor.
+(Remember that, if required, "--no-pager" option must follow immediately "git" command.)

 Here are the 4 classes: